 Mr. Hopper has been working with Alaskans since 2008.
 He has worked with children, adolescents, adults, and the elderly, as well as people with different abilities in acute and community settings.
 Andrew has experience working with people with anxiety, depression, and histories of trauma.
 He has a special interest in understanding how people communicate with one another across environments.

 Andrew received his undergraduate degree from the University of Alaska Anchorage and his master’s degree from Walden University, both degrees are in social work.
 He’s looking forward to studying and testing for his clinical social work license.
+He is a member of NASW.

 Contact us to schedule an appointment